Newton College of the Sacred Heart: Boston College Law School

 When the BC Law School moved to the Newton Campus in August 1975, it occupied many of the former administrative and academic buildings of Newton College.
 This included the majority of Stuart House, the Barry Pavilion, and the Kenny-Cottle Library.
 BC Law was seen as the most logical choice for relocation to the Newton Campus as the law curriculum had (and still maintains) total independence from undergraduate study at BC and many felt the law program's, "...prestige would be enhanced by Newton's environment and facilities".

-However, by the early 1990's, many of the law school's facilities needed upgrades and growth in enrollment required additional space.
+However, by the early 1990s, many of the law school's facilities needed upgrades and growth in enrollment required additional space.
 Plans for a new library and classrooms emerged in mid 1993, and by the following year, groundbreaking had taken place.
 The Law Library would come first, opening on January 9, 1996, with phase two of the project seeing the demolition of the Barry Pavilion to make way for more updated facilities.
 Named the "Law School East Wing", phase two was completed in January 1999, reconnecting the Law Library and Stuart House.
 To date, this was the last time BC significantly altered the Newton Campus.